GoNZooo/gotyno-hs/README.md

 # gotyno-hs

+A tool for generating validation/encoding/decoding code for types via a type definition language.
+See details of the language [here](#the-language).

+## Supported languages

+- TypeScript
+- F#
+- Python

+## Planned support

+- Haskell
+- PureScript

+## Maybe supported in the future

+- Kotlin
+- Swift
+- Scala 3 (if it's better now)
+- Elixir

 ## Options you can pass to the compiler

 The help text for the compiler illustrates most of what you can do.